adenzu/Manga-Panel-Extractor/README.md

+# Note

+This document is currently partially outdated.

 # Manga Panel Extractor

 A simple program that takes manga pages and outputs panels on them.
-The current way of working of this program was based on this [paper](based-paper.pdf).
+The current way of working of this program was inspired from this [paper](related-paper.pdf).
 Thanks to Xufang Pang, Ying Cao, Rynson W.H.
 Lau, and Antoni B. Chan for their work.

 ## Installation